tsonika/cancer-manuals/docs/modules/metagenomics-module-fda/fda.md

 Press Search and wait for your results.
 Your sequence will be run through the InterProScan analysis software, which attempts to match it against all of the different signatures in the InterProScan database.

+!!! note "Question 4:"
-**Question 4: **Which protein family does InterProScan predict your sequence belongs to, and what GO terms are predicted to describe its function?
+    Which protein family does InterProScan predict your sequence belongs to, and what GO terms are predicted to describe its function?

 Clicking on the InterPro entry name or IPR accession number will take you to the InterPro entry page for your result, where more information can be found.